Classification of smooth embeddings of 4-manifolds in 7-space, I

 In particular, a complete readily calculable classification of embeddings of a closed connected 4-manifold $N$ into $\R^m$ was only known either for $m\ge8$ or for $N=S^4$ and $m=7$ by Wu, Haefliger, Hirsch and Bausum:

-Here $E^m(N)$ is the set of smooth embeddings $N\to\R^m$ up to smooth isotopy; the equality sign between sets denotes the existence of a bijection; the isomorphism is a group isomorphism for certain geometrically defined group structures.
-See references in [Sk08, \S2, \S3, HCEC]; cf. [CS08]. \footnote{ The known {\it existence} results for closed 4-manifolds $N$ are as follows:
+Here $E^m(N)$ is the set of smooth embeddings $N\to\R^m$ up to smooth isotopy; the equality sign between sets denotes the existence of a bijection; the isomorphism is a group isomorphism for the `connected sum' group structure on $E^7(S^4)$ [Ha66].
+See references in [Sk08, \S2, \S3, HCEC]; cf. [CS11, CS]. \footnote{The known {\it existence} results for closed 4-manifolds $N$ are as follows:

 $\bullet$ $N$ embeds into $\R^8$;